 J-1 and F-1 visa holders beginning a new program at CU-Boulder have to pay a SEVIS fee to the Department of Homeland Security (DHS) before a visa can be issued.
 Carefully review these two web sites for information about the SEVIS fee and to access the form you will need to fill out.
 See:

 APPLY FOR YOUR VISA

 Visit your nearest US embassy or consulate as soon as you receive your I-20 or DS2019, since the visa may take some time to obtain.
 You will have to make an appointment to go to the embassy or consulate.
 You must take your SEVIS fee receipt with you to your appointment.
 For more information, visit Preparing for your Visa Interview.

-• You may arrive in the US up to 30 days before the report date on your DS2019 (if you are a J student) or I-20 (if you are an F student).
+• You may arrive in the US up to 30 days before the report date on your DS2019 (if you are a J student) or 60 days before the report date onyour I-20 (if you are an F student).

 • Expect the process at the US Port of Entry to take time.
-You will be fingerprinted and photographed.
 Allow at least two hours to clear the port of entry and to transfer to your next flight.

 • Hand carry (or have in your carry-on bag) the following documents: